eggyal/bitvec/book/type-parameters.md

 more powerful and capable behavior than any other bitstream library yet implemented in any language.

-All `bitvec` types take two type parameters.
-The first denotes the storage type being used: for everything but `BitArray`, this is an implementor of the [`BitStore`] trait, and denotes the integer component of an underlying slice;
-for `BitArray`, it is an implementor of [`BitViewSized`], and is the entire storage block.
-The second is an implementor of [`BitOrder`], and informs how the structure translates a semantic index into a memory access.
+All `bitvec` types take at least two type parameters.
+The first denotes the storage type being used: this is an implementor of the [`BitStore`] trait, and denotes the integer component of an underlying slice.
+The second is an implementor of [`BitOrder`], and informs how the structure translates a semantic index into a memory access. `BitArray` includes a third parameter, a type-level integer from the `typenum` crate that indicates the array's length in bits (the actual backing store may be larger).

-The combination of these two parameters governs how a `bitvec` type computes its accesses to memory.
+The combination of these parameters governs how a `bitvec` type computes its accesses to memory.

 The next two chapters describe each trait and their implementors in more detail.